hanhy06/embellish_chat/docs/README.md

 **These results demonstrate general performance characteristics rather than a strict scientific benchmark, as the testing environment does not fully replicate real server conditions.**

-The graph below shows TPS (Ticks Per Second) latency measurements for this mod.

-Each test message contained either about 200 or 50 characters, and the system was stressed by sending up to **500 × 20 chat messages per second**.
+The graph below shows the TPS (Ticks Per Second) latency measurements for this mod.
+Each test message contained approximately 200 or 50 characters, and the system was stressed by sending up to 10,000 (500 × 20) chat messages per second.

 | Type         | Length | Test String                                                                                                                                                                                            |
 |--------------|--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|